 Galeterone is still in clinical development.
-If we determine to proceed with the development of galeterone and our other product candidates following the review of the unblinded study data from ARMOR3-SV, we anticipate that we will continue to incur significant expenses if and as we:
+Following our review of development options, if we determine to further develop galeterone, proceed with our ARDA program, or both, we anticipate that we will continue to incur significant expenses if and as we:

-- conduct clinical trials of galeterone in metastatic CRPC patients who have shown resistance following treatment with Xtandi or Zytiga® (abiraterone acetate) or conduct other clinical trials of galeterone or any other product candidates in the future - develop any companion diagnostic test necessary for use with galeterone; - identify and develop compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation; - enter into agreements with third parties to manufacture galeterone or other product candidates; - establish a sales, marketing and distribution infrastructure to support the commercialization of our product candidates; - maintain, expand and protect our intellectual property portfolio; - continue our other research and development efforts; - acquire or in-license additional compounds or technologies; and - operate as a public company.
+- conduct clinical trials of galeterone or any other product candidates in the future; - identify and develop compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation under our ARDA program; - enter into agreements with third parties to manufacture galeterone or other product candidates; - · establish a sales, marketing and distribution infrastructure to support the commercialization of our product candidates; - maintain, expand and protect our intellectual property portfolio; - continue our other research and development efforts; - · acquire or in-license additional compounds or technologies; and - operate as a public company.